srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

 You should make sure your device is capable of operating in 5G SA mode and that it operates in the bands supported by the srsRAN Project gNB.

-The following bands are not currently supported:
+The following bands are not currently supported by srsRAN:

     - Band 79 (both 15 and 30 kHz sub-carrier-spacing)
     - Band 34, 38, 39 (15 kHz sub-carrier-spacing)